 Inventing techniques for exploring consciousness, I propose embodied methods of sense-making through dance, performance, contemplation and Eastern meditation and somatic practices.
 This is both an alternative and often a playful subversion of the (Western) rationalist approach of the artificial intelligence researcher or neuroscientist, who strives to make sense by use of measure, predictability, usefulness and efficiency.

-My works reveal how systems of power impose norms which impact on identity, the sacred and our personal sense of value and of time.
-The ability they have to affect intimate realms of consciousness by allowing, or obstructing the imagination, the sensorial and the possibility of relations to other (nonhuman) entities and spaces becomes viscerally clear.
+My works unpack systems of control and how they impose norms that impact on identity, the sacred and a personal sense of value and of time.
+By attending to the sensorium, I reveal how such norms affect intimate realms of consciousness: their ability to allow, or obstruct the imagination, and the possibility of relations to other (nonhuman) entities and spaces becomes viscerally clear.

 “Dominique is searching for a new invisible space which only comes out of her body, beyond any intellectual meaning.”
 Takeshige Shinichi, Tokyo dance critic